pop-os/docs/src/manage-apps/using-eddy.md

     ![Click Install](/images/using-eddy/click-install.png)

-    If your deb package has already been downloaded locally, navigate to the package and double-click it.
+    If your Debian package has already been downloaded locally, navigate to the package and double-click it.
 Eddy will handle the deb file by default. <!--See customize pop > appropriate section for more information about default applications and handlers.-->

     ![Click Package](/images/using-eddy/click-package.png)

 ## Removing Deb Packages with Eddy

 Launch Eddy and click `Open`.
-Then, navigate to the deb package that you used to install the application.
+Then, navigate to the Debian package that you used to install the application.

 ![Navigate to Deb](/images/using-eddy/navigate-to-deb.png)